Guide to the $150,000 and $30,000 small business instant tax write-off

 To find out more information regarding this, you can refer to the ATO website.

-Yes, you can purchase a business vehicle and claim it this financial year as long as it is less than $30,000.
+Yes, you can purchase a business vehicle and claim it this financial year as long as it is less than the threshold.

 You cannot immediately claim these assets, and you will need to add these to your small business pool.